-This is widely considered by many institutions as the international student deadline and the last chance to apply in the regular system.
-If the student applies after this date they will be entered into the UK universities' Clearing process.
+This is widely considered by many institutions as the international (non-EU) student deadline and the last chance to apply in the regular system.
+If the student applies after this date, they'll be entered into the UK universities' Clearing process.
 At this point, the student will need to contact each institution they have applied to, to see if there are spaces left available on the course they wish to study.

-APPLYING TO A POSTGRADUATE COURSE IN THE UK
+APPLYING FOR A POSTGRADUATE COURSE IN THE UK

-Postgraduate applications tend to be made directly to each institution; few courses are found on UCAS, although it is still worth using the search tool on the UCAS website.
+Postgraduate applications tend to be made directly to each institution.
+Few courses are found on UCAS, although it is still worth using the search tool on the UCAS website.
 Other portals are available as online search tools for Masters courses, but be aware they are often paid for by universities as a method of advertising.

 As a student must apply directly to each university with a separate form (usually online), it can be quite an undertaking if a student has many institutions to consider.
-If you can arrange for a student to meet a representative of a university in their home country this can often be treated as an application and interview, and sometimes the student can be given an offer if they are suitable for the course.
+If you can arrange for a student to meet a representative from a university in their home country, this can often be treated as an application and interview, and sometimes the student can be given an offer if they are suitable for the course.

 When comparing against undergraduate applications, portfolios of creative work at postgraduate level tend to be smaller and more focused.
 A student will demonstrate that they have specialist knowledge of the subject area and the necessary skill level in the media they use, perhaps by showcasing their final year projects from their first degree.
 They can include whatever they choose, but it is worth bearing in mind that admissions tutors are looking for interesting, bold ideas and highly refined, professional-standard work.
-Students must show that their work is considered, that they have depth to their projects - that they are not purely an aesthetic exercise.
+Students must show that their work is considered, and that their projects have depth and are not purely an aesthetic exercise.

 Many portfolios, especially for applied design subjects, are rejected because students do not show process and therefore do not justify their design outcomes.
-These tend to be 'pretty' portfolios, but they lack real exploration of ideas - so the concepts are weak.
+These tend to be "pretty" portfolios, but they lack real exploration of ideas, so the concepts are weak.
 Outcomes of design are subjective (one person may like it, another may not) so this is not what a student is judged on.
 Instead, they are judged on the process they have used and the decisions they have made to get to their outcome.
 Documenting the decision-making process is therefore very important.
 At Masters level, students are expected to learn independently and be responsible for their development.
 This makes it essential that they have a mature approach in their portfolio.

-CAREERS AND CREATIVE ECONOMY
+CAREERS AND THE CREATIVE ECONOMY

-There still exists a perception that employability prospects for a graduate with an Art and Design degree are poor, but this is not the case.
+There still exists a perception that employability prospects for a graduate with an art and design degree are poor, but this is not the case.
 The world is reliant on creative professionals in almost every discipline.
 Everything you see around you that has been man-made has been designed by a creative individual.

 We live in an advanced technical world where visual communication plays an important role.
-In the UK alone, creative industries generated £76.9bn a year to the UK economy and the number of UK jobs in creative occupations rose to 1.9m in 2014; an increase of 6.4 percent or three times the average job growth rate across the economy.
+In the UK alone, creative industries generated £91.8bn a year to the UK economy and the number of UK jobs in creative occupations rose to 3.04m in 2016; an increase of 5 percent or four times the average job growth rate across the economy\.